 - 4 eggs

-- 3 TBS ghee or coconut oil, melted (I highly recommend using ghee for these)
+- 3 TBS ghee (like this) or coconut oil (like this), melted (I highly recommend using ghee for these)

 - Preheat oven to 350'F and LIBERALLY grease your donut pan with ghee or coconut oil.

 - Process pumpkin and sunflower seeds in food processor for 10 seconds to break them up into coarse pieces.